cyphertjohn/compositionalanalyzer/README.md

 for distinguished loop counter k.

 To see the utility of linear recurrences, navigate to `cra.ml`, and uncomment the code block from approximately lines 97-103 in the `star` function.
 What the analyzer will now do is print out the set of recurrence relations it extracts when run with debug verbosity.
+Note, the analyzer will not use the extracted recurrence relations except for printing at this point.
 Run `make`.

 Now take a look at `examples/loop_branch.while`.
 The loop in this program has a branch, and thus one might assume that there is no recurrence relation capturing the dynamics of x or y that is implied by the loop body.
 While it is the case that there is no recurrence for x or y, there is a recurrence for the *term* x+y.
 That is we have

-> (x + y)_[k+1] = (x+y)\_[k] + 1
+> (x + y)_[k+1] = (x+y)\_[k] + 1.
+Convince yourself this is a sound recurrence relation.

 If you run `./analyzer.native -v debug examples/loop_branch.while` you should see this recurrence relation as output.

 ### Exercise 5
 In this exercise we investigate how the analyzer extracts linear recurrence equations.
 This process is implemented in `cra.ml` at about line 40 if you would like to follow along.
+The high-level process works as follows:

 1. Abstract the loop body formula to a set of affine equations using `alpha_from_below` from the first lab.
 This procedure extracts the *best* set of affine equations implied by the loop body.
-That is a matrix-vector equation E[**xx'**] = e, where [**xx'**] is a column vector of primed and unprimed program variables.
+That is, a matrix-vector equation E[**xx'**] = e, where [**xx'**] is a column vector of primed and unprimed program variables.

 2. For each program variable x, introduce a delta variable, d, and add the equation d = x' - x to the set of affine equatoins.
 Each delta variable represents the change to variable x in the loop body.
 Our set of affine equations, now looks like
 > E'[**xx'd**] = e' for some E' and e'.